Terms and Conditions

 DATA PROTECTION & PRIVACY NOTICE

 Inspire Driver Training understands that your privacy is important to you and that you care about how your personal data is used.
-I respect and value the privacy of all of our clients and will only collect and use personal data in ways that are described here, and in a way that is consistent with our obligations and your rights under the law.
+We respect and value the privacy of all of our clients and will only collect and use personal data in ways that are described here, and in a way that is consistent with our obligations and your rights under the law.

 1. Information About Me